Carlyle House: Ground floor

-First storey
+First story

 The first floor contains the main or front door that separates the yard from the main hall, which is located in the center of the house.
-The main stairs are located at the back area of the hall, which also has a back door that communicate with the magnolia terrace, the back yard and the garden of the house.
+The main stairs are located at the back area of the hall, which also has a back door that communicates with the magnolia terrace, the back yard and the garden of the house.
 The left side of the floor is the more public side of the floor, in which the music room and the dining room are located.
-The right side of the floor (when seen from the front of the house) is the more private side of the house, in it is located the main chamber (John Carlyle's bedroom) and in front of it, John Carlyle's studio and the servants' stairs.
+The right side of the floor (when seen from the front of the house) is the more private side of the house, in it is located the main chamber (John Carlyle's bedroom), and in front of it, John Carlyle's studio and the servants' stairs.

 The visitors that came through the front door were received by a servant (Moses) at the main hall.
-During celebrations the hall was used as a dance hall, currently it displays a copy of the Fry-Jefferson map, painted by Peter Jefferson (Thomas Jefferson's father) and Joshua Fry on its wall.
+During celebrations the hall was used as a dance hall, currently, it displays a copy of the Fry-Jefferson map, painted by Peter Jefferson (Thomas Jefferson's father) and Joshua Fry on its wall.

 The music room is located beside the main entrance, in this room Sarah Carlyle Fairfax (Sally) practiced the spinet songs that she and her mother learned when they received music lessons at Mount Vernon (George Washington's house and plantation).
 The portrait of John's brother, George Carlyle, is located in this room.
 The color of the wallpaper is green.
 It has a fireplace.

 The dining room is located next to the music room.
 It is preserved in its original form and looks as it would have appeared in the 1750s, as there were not many modifications in this area.
 The color of the wallpaper is blue, the details of the wood were handmade and the color of the walls and room were used to welcome and impress their guests.
 It also has a fireplace to warm up the room in winter.
 The portrait of William Carlyle (John Carlyle's father) is located in this room.